Dental Implants — Beachwood, OH

 Benefits of Dental Implants

-As a result of this integration between restoration and bone, your new tooth is designed to last longer and feel more natural than any other option.
+As a result of the integration between dental implant and bone, your new tooth is designed to last longer and feel more natural than any other option.
 Chewing feels natural because it stimulates bone and soft tissue and your facial appearance, not just your smile, looks far more natural.
 This is because bone stimulation and improved blood flow via dental implants prevents premature sagging and hollowing out of the cheeks.

 And, for those worried about their holistic health, dental implants are designed to naturally integrate with your organic structures without worry of rejection.
 On average, their success rate reaches between 95 and 98 percent, even after a 10-year period.
 With proper care, they last between 25 years and a lifetime.